aunebakk/nor-port/README.md

 ## The Repository
 This repository ("`Nor-Port`") is where we ( NorGate ) develop the [Nor-Port](http://www.NorPort.org) product.
 This source code is available to everyone under the standard [MIT](https://github.com/aunebakk/nor-port/blob/master/Documentation/license.txt) license.

+Resources needed for further development of this Open Source project is:
+ - Access to distributor of Flight Schedule data like Aviationstack, FlightAware, OpenSky, etc
+ - Documentation writer for User Manuals, etc
+ - Web Page developer for a customer facing booking site
+ - Access to IATA Standards, Manuals, Guidelines & Test data for development of Gateways

 ## DashBoard web
 This is the starting page for the Web side of Nor-Port.